Lawrence137/phase-1-wk-3-code-challenge/README.md

 After launching the application on Visual Studio Code, go to the top on the part written Terminal and right click on it.

-Select new terminal and a terminal should open at the botttom of the page.
+Select new terminal and a terminal should open at the bottom of the page.

 In the terminal, type the following